K0lb3/UnityPy/README.md

 Following methods of the filesystem have to be implemented for using it in UnityPy.

--   sep (not a function, just the seperator as character)
+-   sep (not a function, just the separator as character)
 -   isfile(self, path: str) -> bool
 -   isdir(self, path: str) -> bool
 -   exists(self, path: str, \*\*kwargs) -> bool